 A stronger economy is the key to creating more and better paying jobs.

-After four years of Coalition Government, there are over 918,000 more jobs for Australians.
+After four years of Coalition Government, there are now 997,800 more Australians in jobs.

 In 2017, employment increased by 403,100, with around 75 percent of these jobs full time jobs.

 More jobs were created in 2017 than any calendar year on record.

 There has now been 17 consecutive months of jobs growth.
 This is the longest consecutive run of jobs growth on record.
 (The ABS labour force survey began 40 years ago, in 1978).

 The Australian economy is creating, on average, more than 1,100 new jobs a day.

 The new jobs created in this last year represent nearly five times the jobs growth in the last year of the previous Labor government.

 We are working to build a stronger economy, with more and better paying jobs, by:

 - Backing small businesses.
 For businesses with an annual turnover up to $50 million (that’s 3.2 million businesses, employing 6.7 million Australians), we have reduced company tax to 27.5% - the lowest level in 50 years.
 A $20,000 instant asset write-off is also helping small businesses invest in the cost of machinery and equipment.

 - Record infrastructure investment.
 A record $75 billion investment over the next decade in major highway upgrades, congestion busting roads, public transport rail projects, inland rail, improved local roads and a new airport.
 This will cut travel times and create jobs.